Perturbative Unorientable JT Gravity and Matrix Models: New Results in Matrix Models

 Expanding both sides of \eqref{eqn:factorization} and equating powers of $\partial$ we get $(2k-1)$ coupled differential equations for $(k-1)$ $g_i$ functions.
 These equations will not all be independent, and we can find $(k-1)$ independent differential equations.

 While we do not have exact forms for each equation obtained using the algorithm outlined above for arbitrary $k$, it is straightforward to show that the equation determined by $\partial^{2k-3}$ is always\footnote{This exact form is technically only true for a single multicritical model.
-See the following discussion of massive interpolations for more.}\cite{Brezin:1990dk}
+See the following discussion of massive interpolations for more.} \cite{Brezin:1990dk} (see Appendix \ref{apdx:PDO} for details)

 Moreover the equation determined by $\partial^{2k-4}$ is simply the derivative of the above equation.
 This implies that $g_0 \sim \sqrt{u_0}$, even for more complicated massive interpolations.